-During the western expansion of Yamna herders in the Bronze Age, the Fatyanovo group emerged early at the north-eastern edge of the Middle Dnieper group, still showing mixed Corded Ware / Globular Amphorae traits, substituting the Volosovo culture and occupying the Volga-Kama region.
-Near it the Balanovo group seemed to be its metallurgical heartland[Anthony 2007].
+During the western expansion of Yamna herders in the Bronze Age, the Fatyanovo group emerged early at the north-eastern edge of the Middle Dnieper group, still showing mixed Corded Ware / Globular Amphora traits, substituting the Volosovo culture and occupying the Volga-Kama region.
+Near it the Balanovo group seems to have been its metallurgical heartland[Anthony 2007].

 In the forest-steppe zone of the middle Volga and upper Don, at the easternmost aspect of the Russian forest-zone, the last cultures descended from Corded Ware ceramic tradition, the Abashevo group, emerged ca. 2500 BC or later[Anthony 2007], substituting the late Volosovo culture, and reaching the Upper Ural basin.
 Abashevo showed a mix of Fatyanovo/Balanovo and Catacomb/Poltavka culture.

 Genetic make-up of modern populations show a distribution of basal R1a1a1b1a-Z282* lineages centred on the old territory of Middle-Dnieper – Fatyanovo – Abashevo groups[Underhill et al. 2015], and a sample of haplogroup R1a1a1b-Z645 is found later in the Potapovka culture, in Utyevka ca. 2200-1900 BC[Mathieson et al. 2015].

 Early Yamna continued in the Lower Don – North Caucasian steppe as the Catacomb culture, and in the Volga-Ural region as the Poltavka culture, where human ancestry and cultural continuity implies that eastern languages from the Graeco-Aryan continuum – already separated from the western Paleo-Balkan group – were spoken, i.e. the ancestor of Proto-Indo-Iranian.